hrishikeshsathyian/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list weddings
-2. HappilyEverAfter shows a list of weddings
+2. HappyEverAfter shows a list of weddings
 3. User opens the wedding they want
-4. HappilyEverAfter provides confirmation that the wedding has been opened
+4. HappyEverAfter provides confirmation that the wedding has been opened
 5. User requests to list persons associated with that wedding
-6. HappilyEverAfter shows a list of persons
+6. HappyEverAfter shows a list of persons
 7. User requests to delete a specific person in the list
-8. HappilyEverAfter deletes the person
+8. HappyEverAfter deletes the person

     Use case ends.